junxit/us-congress-bills-115/metadata.md

 - 2018-09-10 — Placed on the Union Calendar, Calendar No. 724.
 - 2018-09-10 — Reported (Amended) by the Committee on Ways and Means.
 H. Rept.
 115-933, Part I.
 - 2018-09-10 — Reported (Amended) by the Committee on Ways and Means.
 H. Rept.
 115-933, Part I.
+- 2018-09-12 — Considered under suspension of the rules. (consideration: CR H8122-8124)
+- 2018-09-12 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3635.
+- 2018-09-12 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-09-12 — Ms. Jenkins (KS) moved to suspend the rules and pass the bill, as amended.
+- 2018-09-12 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H8122-8124)
+- 2018-09-12 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H8122-8124)